rykann/android-instagravy/README.md

 * [ ] **Bonus**: Allow video posts to be played in full-screen using the VideoView

 ## Notes

+When implementing pull-to-refresh, I took care to improve the user experience by removing already shown photos from the set of newly fetched photos.
+To help with this, I overrode `equals` and `hashCode` in the `Photo` class to be based on the photo's Instagram id.
+The app also reverse sorts each set of fetched photos by created time and inserts it at the beginning of the stream.

 To enable development without a connection, I created an `InstagramClient` interface with two implementations, `NetworkInstagramClient` and `FakeInstagramClient`.
 The fake one reads the API response from a local JSON